 All customers aren’t created equal.

 Due to the original auction-style nature of eBay, many shoppers there are more price-conscious.
 They expect to find bargains, and you might find they’re unwilling to pay any kind of premium.
-If you can access wholesale products at crazy low prices through retail arbitrage, eBay might be the perfect platform.
+But if you happen to be really good at retail arbitrage, eBay is your platform.

 Amazon customers, on the other hand, are less likely to be in the bargain-hunting mentality.
 They’re usually more willing to pay a premium based on trust of the platform.
 Plus, those enrolled in Amazon Prime already are psychologically more committed to Amazon.

 Which marketplace has more international exposure?
 The answer may be surprising: it’s eBay.

 - Has 12 website domains in countries in North America, Europe, Asia and Australia

 - Has customers in over 180 countries